Benz-Poobua/3D-model-seafloor-benchmark-by-SfM/README.md

 Marine geodesy focuses on studying seafloor crustal deformation, which spans approximately 70% of the Earth’s surface.
 However, conventional satellite-based geodetic techniques like GPS or InSAR cannot measure seafloor deformation since electromagnetic waves cannot penetrate water to significant depths due to substantial attenuation.
 Fortunately, over the past three decades, seafloor geodetic techniques have advanced to a level comparable to those implemented on land.
 Many seafloor geodetic techniques are now widely used, including acoustic ranging, fiber-optic strain sensors, repeat active-source sonar, seismic surveying, and continuous pressure-sensor monitoring of vertical motions (Bürgmann & Chadwell, 2014).

 A pressure sensor detects vertical displacement by measuring changes in seawater pressure.
-Since seawater is much denser than air, even a small depth difference results in a significant pressure change.
+Since seawater is much denser than air, a small depth difference results in a significant pressure change.
 A seafloor benchmark or monument is used as a reference point for measuring pressure.
 This approach is commonly implemented in subduction zones (e.g., Ballu et al., 2013; Cook et al., 2023).
+Seafloor pressure sensor data offers a promising approach for monitoring vertical displacements associated with slow slip events (SSEs) in subduction zones, such as those in the Hikurangi Subduction Zone (e.g., Wallace et al., 2016; Woods et al., 2022) and the Cascadia Subduction Zone (e.g., Fredrickson et al., 2019).

 ### 1.2 Importance of seafloor benchmarks
 Seafloor pressure is a key indicator of seafloor height, so it is essential to account for pressure variations caused by oceanic and atmospheric conditions.
 Standard pressure gauges are unreliable and need self-calibration to improve the accuracy for long-term measurements (months to years) due to inherent drift (Polster et al., 2009).
 Several methods address this drift, including mobile pressure recorder (MPR) surveys, mobile pressure calibrator surveys, standard self-calibrating pressure recorders (SCPRs), and A0A sensors.
 These approaches continuously monitor and measure relative pressure changes.